Mac Compatibility Rating

 Integration with Mac OS X 10.7 and later is nonexistent as eFax Messenger will only work on OS X systems that are compatible with the Power PC system (OS X 10.6 and earlier).

 The lack of integration means that features such as integration through the print driver and faxing directly from a scanner, and eFax’s EFX file formats are not functional on the Mac OS X 10.7 and later operating system.

 As well, users of eFax will also need to use a Windows based computer to set up some of the basic features of the system, such as styling and customizing cover pages and signatures.

-eFax Messenger is not operative on Mac OS X 10.7 and later, and therefore unable to access fax numbers listed on a Mac address book when composing a fax, while composing a fax through email accesses the information listed in the address book already.
+eFax Messenger is not operative on Mac OS X 10.7 and later, and therefore unable to access fax numbers listed on a Mac address book when composing a fax.

 Custom Cover Pages

 We see a major frustration for users in the fact that we cannot find a way to edit cover pages on the Mac version of eFax Messenger.
 It appears that the Mac version of eFax messenger does not have this ability – and it is not an option that can be edited through the web based interface.
 To edit cover pages, users would need to install a copy of eFax Messenger on a windows version of their Mac through Bootcamp or Parallels, and customize their cover pages from there, or find a windows computer to do the same.

 A cover page can be set to default once it has been customized and it is set to default, however, that page can be selected when faxing from the eFax web or email interfaces.

 Like the custom cover pages option, setting up a signature stamp appears to require the use of the Windows version of eFax Messenger, for the same reasons.